Falin-Kvitsinsky Doctrine

-The Falin-Kvitsinsky doctrine is a political doctrine formulated in the USSR.
-It assumes that in relation to the former Warsaw Pact countries, the military influence of the Soviet Union was to be replaced by the dependence of these countries on Russian gas and oil supplies.
+The Falin–Kvitsinsky doctrine was a political doctrine formulated in the Soviet Union at the end of the Cold War.
+The doctrine was based on the premise that as Soviet power declined within the Warsaw Pact countries, the traditional military influence of the Soviet Union in Eastern Europe could be replaced by a growing dependence on Russian supplies of natural gas and oil.